straw-hat-team/adr/adrs/0541531435/README.md

 ### About compilations

-We should be able to tell what requires compilation in the project, that is extremely useful in library's projects since you should be aware of such detail in order to consume the project.

-Also in cases that you would like to run the project in production.
+We should tell what requires compilation in the project, which is extremely useful in library projects since you should be aware of such detail to consume the project.
+Or in cases that you would like to run the project in production.

-Having a directory that reflects such information is crucial in order to mitigate mistakes in application deployments, or misused of libraries.
+Having a directory that reflects such information is crucial to mitigate mistakes in application deployments, or misuse of libraries.

 ### About test frameworks

-Sometimes you may have multiple test frameworks for your project, most likely for `end-to-end`, `integration`, or `unit` tests, but no limited to those concepts.
+Sometimes you may have multiple test frameworks for your project, most likely for `end-to-end`, `integration`, or `unit` tests, but not limited to those concepts.
 Therefore, people have tried to come up with `./tests/integration`, `./tests/unit`, `./tests/end-to-end`.

-Although that may be a clean way to structure your tests, the problem arrive when you try to articulate the differences between those categories without getting into a deep conversation about X vs. Y, and end up with unclear boundaries, relying too much in programmer's experience in order to articulate the most optimal definition or decision.
+Although that may be a clean way to structure your tests, the problems arrive when you try to articulate the differences between those categories without getting into an in-depth conversation about X vs. Y and end up with unclear boundaries, relying too much on the programmer's experiences to articulate the most optimal definition or decision.

-Additionally, if you try to migrate your project to another testing tool that may be used in one of those possible categories, you will mingle tests that are run differently depending of the underline tool, and that may be really important in some cases.
+Additionally, if you try to migrate your project to another testing tool that falls into one of those possible categories, you will mingle tests that are run differently depending on the underline tool, and that may be really important in some cases.

 ### About documentation

-Documentation tools are amazingly diverse in the ecosystem, such tools require different configurations and code structure, therefore mingle tools may cause incompatible situations, or confusing documentation source code.
+Documentation tools are amazingly diverse in the ecosystem; such tools require different configurations and code structure, therefore mingle tools may cause incompatible situations, or confusing documentation source code.

-Also, it is unclear today, what should I do if I have multiple documentation websites (internal or public as an example), and how to manage them.
+Also, it is unclear today what should I do if I have multiple documentation websites (internal or public as an example), and how to manage them.

 ## Resolution